sanos home

 You can compile C programs for sanos under sanos by using the sanos system development kit (SDK).
 If you want to compile the hello world sample using the SDK you can use the following command in the sanos shell:

-If you want to create the project manually you must first create a new empty project:
+If you want to create a sanos project you first create a new empty project:

 Now you have created a new blank project.
 The project is configured for Win32 projects so we need to change some project properties to compile for sanos: